crossbario/autobahn-js/doc/reference.rst

 * ``url``: *string* - the WebSocket URL of the WAMP router to connect to, e.g. ``ws://myserver.com:8080/ws``
 * ``realm``: *string* - The WAMP realm to join, e.g. ``realm1``

+.. note:: We recommend that you use encrypted connections (using TLS).
+On the client side in |ab|, do this by setting the schema part of the connection URL to ``wss`` instead of ``ws``.

+.. note:: When a Web page is served encrypted, then WebSocket connections from the page are also required to be encrypted.
+The WebSocket spec does intentionally not define any error message for this case, so |ab| returns ``unsupported``.

 **Optional** options: